Otolaryngology Didactics and Resident Education

 Temporal Bone Lab

-Residents in all four years of otolaryngology training are instructed in temporal bone anatomy and surgery through a dissection course using cadaveric human temporal bones in a state-of-the-art lab at New York Eye and Ear Infirmary of Mount Sinai.
+Residents in all four years of otolaryngology training are instructed in temporal bone anatomy and surgery through a dissection course using cadaveric human temporal bones in our state-of-the-art lab at New York Eye and Ear Infirmary of Mount Sinai.

 Annual Courses and Conferences